shambhavicodes/Loong/README.md

   Please refer to [here](rl/README.md)

-Most training frameworks, both SFT and RL, require data packing features with `position_ids` to prevent data contamination.
+Most training frameworks, both SFT and RL, require data packing features with `position_ids` (or `cu_seqlens` in FlashAttention) to prevent data contamination.
 In our experience, using `position_ids` to prevent data contamination in SFT might not be necessary.
 However, to train hybrid models with RL, you must install [Packed Mamba Hybrid](HYBRID_PACK.md) and use `position_ids` to avoid the data contamination.
 Packing data in the same sequence without using `position_ids` will cause the RL training to fail.

 ### Evaluation